chrischoy/3D-R2N2/README.md

 ![Overview](imgs/overview.png)
 *Left: images found on Ebay, Amazon, Right: overview of `3D-R2N2`*

-Traditionally, single view reconstruction and multi view reconstruction are disjoint problmes that has been dealt using different approaches.
-In this work, we first propose a unified framework for both single and multi view reconstruction using a `3D Recurrent Reconstruction Neural Network` (3D-R2N2).
+Traditionally, single view reconstruction and multi-view reconstruction are disjoint problems that have been dealt using different approaches.
+In this work, we first propose a unified framework for both single and multi-view reconstruction using a `3D Recurrent Reconstruction Neural Network` (3D-R2N2).

 | 3D-Convolutional LSTM     | 3D-Convolutional GRU    | Inputs (red cells + feature) for each cell (purple) |
 |:-------------------------:|:-----------------------:|:---------------------------------------------------:|
 | ![3D-LSTM](imgs/lstm.png) | ![3D-GRU](imgs/gru.png) | ![3D-LSTM](imgs/lstm_time.png)                      |

 We can feed in images in random order since the network is trained to be invariant to the order.
-The ciritical component that enables the network to be invariant to the order is the `3D-Convolutional LSTM` which we first proposed in this work.
-The `3D-Convolutional LSTM` selectively updates parts that are visible and keeps the parts that are self occluded.
+The critical component that enables the network to be invariant to the order is the `3D-Convolutional LSTM` which we first proposed in this work.
+The `3D-Convolutional LSTM` selectively updates parts that are visible and keeps the parts that are self-occluded.

 ![LSTM Analysis](imgs/analysis.png)
 *Visualization of the 3D-Convolutional LSTM input gate activations.
 The images are fed into the network sequentially from left to right (top row).
 Visualization of input gate activations.
 The input gates corresponding to the parts that are visible and mismatch prediction open and update its hidden state (middle row).
 Corresponding prediction at each time step (bottom row).*